justdev-chris/Ultimate-Cat-Clicker/UCC-V3-PC/README.txt

 - Just unzip, launch, and start clickin’ 🐟

 🧠 HOW TO PLAY:
-1. Double-click `UCC_Launcher.exe` to launch the game.
+1. Double-click `Ultimate Cat Clicker.exe` to launch the game.
 2. Click the fishies and upgrade your cat empire!
 3. Press `F11` for fullscreen snuggles.